 The harder your stool, the harder you have to push, which can aggravate hemorrhoids.
 Water is cheaper than a stool conditioner, and it is just as effective.
 It is recommended to try to drink at least eight 8-ounce glasses of water a day.
 But if water does not help, try a mild, over-the-counter bar stool softener.
 In case you are sodium sensitive and you have high blood pressure, just make sure that the softener you choose does not include sodium.

-Hemorrhoid Treatment: CalmovilCalmovil Hemorrhoid Relief Set consists of topical cream, homeopathic drops, and herbal supplement, formulated to help target the source of hemorrhoids.
-Calmovil consists of the pharma-grade quality botanical active ingredients that have been scientifically formulated to deliver optimal results.
-Calmovil's active ingredients have been used for many years to support proper blood circulation, help reducing swelling and support healthy hemorrhoid veins.
-Improving blood flow, lowering inflammation and supporting healthy veins has been shown to ease the symptoms associated with hemorrhoids.
+Natural Hemorrhoid Treatment - CalmovilCalmovil Hemorrhoid Relief Set contains homeopathic drops, soothing topical cream, and natural supplement, developed to help target the source of piles.
+Calmovil's active ingredients have been used safely for hundreds of years to support healthy circulation, helping in reducing swelling and support healthy hemorrhoid veins.
+Improving blood flow, reducing inflammation and supporting healthy veins has been shown to eliminate the symptoms associated with hemorrhoids.

 Sit in a Sitz Bath

 Sit in a tub full of Six to eight inches of warm water for 10 minutes, three times a day.
 Add 1 cup of Epsom salts if you wish.
 It can help reduce the swelling and could be very soothing.

 For temporary relief, apply a non-prescription hemorrhoid preparation.
 Both ointments and suppositories are quite effective.
 No need to spend a bundle on these salves.
 However, most of them are based on a similar formula, so you can get the generic brand as opposed to name-brand ointment.
 You can also use plain old non-medicated petroleum jelly.